viamrobotics/docs/docs/services/slam/cartographer/_index.md

 Because Cartographer's algorithm is CPU-intensive especially for creating or updating a map, in this mode the **`cartographer-module` on your robot acts as a stub**, and the algorithm actually executes in the cloud.

 Your robot's sensor data will be **captured continuously** using Viam's Data Capture while the robot is running, and the data from when you click "Start session" until you click "End session" will be used to create the map.
-See [View the Map](#view-the-map) for details.
+See [View the Map](#view-the-map) for details about starting and stopping a cloud slam session.

 Configure the remaining attributes as follows: